OffensiveSage/LLM-Observability-Audit/SECURITY.md

 **Do not open public GitHub issues for security vulnerabilities.**

-If you discover a security issue, please report it privately by emailing the maintainer.
-We adhere to the principle of **Coordinated Vulnerability Disclosure**.
+Security was a primary focus during the development of this project.
+However, if you discover a vulnerability or a potential risk, please report it directly to me at:

+📧 **eshwar.desetty03@gmail.com**

+I will address any valid security concerns promptly.

 ## 🔐 Project Security Standards